 What limited funds North Korea has left over from its Stalinist economy and restricted international trade rarely trickle down to the people, said Ben Young, assistant professor at Dakota State University at the time of the interview.

 “North Korea’s leadership choose to direct almost all its resources toward the military – making the population literally malnourished and stunted,” he said.

-The international sanctions, progressively tightened since the country’s first nuclear test in 2006, now target almost all of the country’s trade, making most trade with the DPRK is illegal under international law.
+The international sanctions, progressively tightened since the country’s first nuclear test in 2006, now target almost all of the country’s trade, making most commerce with the DPRK is illegal under international law.